woocommerce/woocommerce-accommodation-bookings/readme.txt

 == Changelog ==

+= 1.0.X =
+* Fix - Display cost not used when presenting price to the client.

 = 1.0.10 =
 * Fix - Tax fields missing.
 * Fix - Display price is showing incorrectly.